philcali/device-pool/README.md

 ## Installation Instructions

 All snapshots and releases are delivered to `artifacts.philcali.me` presently.
-Until the libraries exist in Maven centrl, you must inform your build tool to use the repository like below:
+Until the libraries exist in Maven central, you must inform your build tool to use the repository like below: